A few weeks ago my friend Kristin asked if I wanted to make a DIY face moisturizer using washed ghee.

 STEPS TO MAKE WASHED GHEE

-- Add two cups of cool water – things will get sploshy so wear a cute apron
+3.)
+Add two cups of cool water – things will get splashy so wear a cute apron

 If you do some quick math you will wonder if that will take forever, and you will be correct.
 However, the more you wash, the more it removes impurities and the butter smell, as well as increases the copper benefits.

-The end result so be an almost white (or completely white) whipped, light, airy product, much like whipped cream.
+The end result will be an almost white (or completely white) whipped, light, airy product, much like whipped cream.

 I HAVE SO MANY QUESTIONS…